 Constables are elected officials and serve four-year terms within each justice precinct.
-Constables have the same duties and powers as do police officers and sheriffs, and have the duty to serve warrants, precepts, and civil process lawfully directed to them.
+Constables have the same duties and powers as police officers and sheriffs, and have the duty to serve warrants, precepts and civil process lawfully directed to them.
 Constables are also required by law to be present, or ensure one of their Deputy Constables is present, during hearings held by the Justice of the Peace.
 The current Constable has been in office since January 2017.
 Staff consists of one sergeant, three deputy constables and one administrative clerk.
 The audit was performed by James O'Neal, internal auditor manager - senior.
-The previous audit report was issued on August 10, 2021, and had three findings.
+The previous audit report was issued on August 22, 2023, with no findings reported.